malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Infostructure - data synchonisation
 - Applistructure - message queues and code is available, PAAS limitaions (dont forget key management services)
 - Real-time failover may not be possible - design apps and RPO appropriately.
-- SAAS providers have the bigest outage concern.
+- SAAS providers have the biggest outage concern.
 Extracting data periodically might be the only way.
 - Data residency is a key factor.

 ### Interaction with cloud